2BTech/DDX/DDX-daemon/RemoteManagementProtocol.md

-`RegistrationTimeout`|5|The connection was alive too long without registering `BufferOverflow`|6|The connection sent an object too long to be handled `StreamClosed`|7|The stream was closed by its low-level handler
+`RegistrationTimeout`|5|The connection was alive too long without registering `BufferOverflow`|6|The connection sent an object too long to be handled `StreamClosed`|7|The stream was closed by its low-level handler `PasswordInvalid`|8|The passwords sent in response to registration were invalid

 ## Path Management